Salinas Valley: Agriculture

 Agriculture dominates the economy of the valley.
-Promoters call the Salinas Valley "the Salad Bowl of the World" for the production of lettuce, broccoli, peppers and numerous other crops.
-The climate and long growing season are also ideal for the flower industry and grape vineyards planted by world-famous vintners.

-In particular, a large majority of the salad greens consumed in the U.S. are grown within this region.
+A large majority of the salad greens consumed in the U.S. are grown within this region.
 Strawberries, lettuce, tomatoes, and spinach are the dominant crops in the valley.
 Other crops include broccoli, cauliflower, wine grapes, artichokes, and celery.
 Due to the intensity of local agriculture, the area has earned itself the nickname "America's Salad Bowl."
 The flower industry, grown in greenhouses, is now dominated by Matsui Nursery, which has been a major philanthropic benefactor to Salinas.

 Salinas Valley is also an important viticultural area.
 Three American Viticultural Association "American Viticultural Area" domains are located within Salinas Valley: the Arroyo Seco AVA, the Santa Lucia Highlands AVA, and the Monterey AVA.

 Although agriculture forms an economic base, more than 100 manufacturing firms call Salinas home.
 Some of the largest employers in the area include: Dole Fresh Vegetable, the County of Monterey, and Salinas Valley Memorial Hospital.

 Water

 Supplying Salinas Valley farms is an underground water supply fed, in part, by the large watershed in surrounding mountains.
 Two reservoirs – Nacimiento and San Antonio—store and release the water for groundwater recharge, flood control and farming.
 Wells access the groundwater to irrigate about 275000 acre of fruits and vegetables and to supply the valley cities.
 The Salinas River itself is a sand river, so water appears on the surface only during heavy rains or when water is released from the upstream reservoirs.

-Increasing demand for water near the mouth of the valley is pulling seawater under the coastal area.
+Increasing demand for water near the mouth of the valley is drawing seawater into the freshwater aquifer.
 The Salinas Valley Water Project, now under construction by the Monterey County Water Resources Agency, will use an inflatable dam near Salinas to capture more water during wet periods.
 Monterey County Water Recycling Projects, a combination of the Castroville Seawater Intrusion Project and the Salinas Valley Reclamation Project, started delivering recycled water to fields near Castroville in 1998.
-The projects reduce pumping of groundwater and slow down seawater intrusion.
+The project's goal is to reduce pumping of groundwater and slow down seawater intrusion.

 Climate

 The Salinas Valley's weather varies from north to south.
 Proximity to Monterey Bay and the cool coastal waters of the Pacific cools the northern part of the valley in summer, and keeps it relatively mild in winter.
 The southern portion of the valley has greater extremes of temperature, hotter in summer, and colder in winter.

-In summer, inland heating draws the marine layer into the valley, with fog and low clouds near Monterey Bay, sometimes extending farther down the valley.
+In summer, inland heating creates a thermal low that draws the marine layer into the valley, with fog and low clouds near Monterey Bay, sometimes extending farther down the valley.

 The climate is ideal for the numerous vineyards in the Santa Lucia Highlands, promoting growth of winetasting along the River Road Wine Trail.

-Events held in Salinas
+Local events

-The California Rodeo Salinas, California International Airshow, the National Steinbeck Center, and the Steinbeck Festival are major attractions.
+The California Rodeo Salinas, California International Airshow, the National Steinbeck Center, and the Steinbeck Festival are major attractions in Salinas.